AlessandroBrantes/BrWP-Script-SP/README.md

 This webpart is especially useful for inserting customizable HTML, CSS, and scripts onto your SharePoint Online Team site.
 This solution was developed out of a need for a reliable dropdown menu on a Team site, and we hope it may be useful to you as well.

-Additionally, there is a series of live streams on the YouTube channel '@AlessandroBrantes' that provide further guidance and a better understanding of the project.
+Additionally, there is a series of live streams on the YouTube channel @AlessandroBrantes https://www.youtube.com/@AlessandroBrantes/streams that provide further guidance and a better understanding of the project.

 Prerequisites
 Ensure you have the following installed on your computer: